GreptimeTeam/greptimedb/docs/rfcs/2024-08-06-json-datatype.md

 # Details

 ## User Interface
-The feature introduces a new data type for the database, similar to the common JSON type.
-Data is written as JSON strings and can be queried using functions.
+The feature introduces a new data type, `JSON`, for the database.
+Similar to the common JSON type, data is written as JSON strings and can be queried using functions.

 For example:
 ```SQL